Religion Act 1580

-The Religion Act 1580 (23 Eliz.1 c.
-1) was an Act of the Parliament of England during the English Reformation.
+The Religion Act 1580 or Recusancy Act 1680 (23 Eliz.
+1. c.
+1) was an act of the Parliament of England during the English Reformation.

-The Act made it high treason to persuade English subjects to withdraw their allegiance to the Queen, or from the Church of England to Rome, or to promise obedience to a foreign authority.
+The act made it high treason to persuade English subjects to withdraw their allegiance to the Queen, or from the Church of England to Rome, or to promise obedience to a foreign authority.

-The Act also increased the fine for absenteeism from Church to £20 a month or imprisonment until they conformed.
-Finally, the Act fined and imprisoned those who celebrated the mass and attended a mass.
+The act also increased the fine for absenteeism from church to £20 a month or imprisonment until they conformed.
+Finally, the act fined and imprisoned those who celebrated the mass or attended a mass.

+Subsequent developments

+The whole act was repealed by section 1 of the Roman Catholics Act 1844 (7 & 8 Vict. c.
+102).